Noovolari/leapp/docs/built-in-features/multi-console.md

 ## How to use it

-Once you installed the extension on your browser, go to the Leapp Desktop App and open the contextual menu of a Leapp Session by left-clicking on the desired session.
+Once you installed the extension on your browser, go to the Leapp Desktop App and open the contextual menu of a Leapp Session by left-clicking on it.

 ![](../../images/built-in-features/leapp-extension.png?style=even-smaller-img)

 Select **Open Multi-Console Extension** in the contextual menu.
 This will open an isolated session in your browser.
+Be aware that **the browser should be open** to use this feature.

 !!! warning

-    If any communication error occurs, or you don't have the extension installed/enabled on your browser, an error will be shown.
+    If any communication error occurs, your browser is not open or you don't have the extension installed/enabled on it, an error will be shown.

 ![](../../images/built-in-features/extension-communication-error.png?style=even-smaller-img)